claudioHernandezZavala/Flixster_2/README.md

 Submitted by: **Claudio Hernandez**

-**Flixster 2** is a movie browsing app that allows users to browse the upcomoing movies
+**Flixster 2** is a movie browsing app that allows users to browse the upcoming movies

 Time spent: **3** hours spent in total